 From the beginning of the Trump Administration, DACA has been highly scrutinized and at risk of being dismantled entirely.
 However, as of December 7th, 2020, United States Citizenship and Immigration Services (USCIS) will be accepting new DACA applications for qualifying applicants after a federal judge ruled to protect the specialized immigration program from erasure.

-If you are a DREAMer in Maryland, Virginia, Washington, D.C., or North carolina, and you are worried about your status, please call (410) 995-1515 and speak with the DACA lawyers of Portner & Shure, P.A.
+If you are a DREAMer in Maryland, Virginia, Washington, D.C., or North Carolina, and you are worried about your status, please call (410) 995-1515 and speak with the DACA lawyers of Portner & Shure, P.A.
 We can provide the most up-to-date information about DACA and how to use it to our advantage.
 Contact an experienced attorney from our firm now.

 What Does DACA Do?

 DACA allows eligible applicants to request a renewable two-year window of deferred action from deportation, as well as a work permit that is valid during that time.
 Essentially, DACA aims to keep families together by preventing deportations while also improving the American economy by allowing more people to work legal, taxable jobs.
-If someone is an approved DREAMer, then they will not run the risk for deportation for two years, will be able to work for those two years, and will be able to file to have these benefits reinstated when they near or reach expiration.
+If someone is an approved DREAMer, then they will not run the risk of deportation for two years, will be able to work for those two years, and will be able to file to have these benefits reinstated when they near or reach expiration.

 What are DACA Requirements?